netdata/blog/blog/2023-08-30-anomaly-rate-by-type/index.md

 ![example1-net](./img/example1-net.jpeg)

+### Example 2 - some `disk` anomalies

 Similarly, in the period following our initial anomaly i was doing some troubleshooting on my disks and so we also see a little spike in the node anomaly rate but this time the `anomaly_detection.type_anomaly_rate` chart is suggesting its something related to various `disk` related `type`'s.

 ![example1-disk](./img/example1-disk.jpeg)

-And sure enough looking at some of my `disk` charts i can see the activity that has been flagged as anomalous.
+And, sure enough, looking at some of my `disk` charts i can see the activity that has been flagged as anomalous.

 ![example1-disk-detail](./img/example1-disk-detail.jpeg)

+Both of the examples above illustrate how you can easily use the `anomaly_detection.type_anomaly_rate` chart to quickly see what might be "underneath" the overall node anomaly rate when it increases.

 ## Next steps - `app` and `user` anomaly rates